sujiahong/learngit/readme.txt

-Git is a distrubuted version control system
+Git is a distrubuted version control system.

-Git is a free software
+Git is a free software under the GPL.